 Income & Diversity

-It is because of our differences that we can help each other.
+We can help each other because of our differences.
 This is the idea behind comparative advantage.
 If we were all the same, we couldn’t help each other much at all.
 We would all have the same shortcomings and the same successes.

 Distinctiveness is part of our God-given design.
 Each one of us is born with a different bundle of skills, talents, propensities and drives.
 We are created in the image of God, and that implies uniqueness.